Projections of occupational employment, 2016–26

 BLS also studied trends in productivity—the amount of output produced per hour of work.
 Because of technological advances, for example, some industries are able to increase output without increasing the number of hours worked by employees.
 BLS used this information to translate projected output into the number of jobs that each industry needs to produce its goods and provide its services.

-Next, BLS projected how the jobs in each of 336 industries are expected to be distributed across 819 detailed occupations, using 2016 employment data from the BLS Occupational Employment Statistics (OES) survey and information from other sources for sectors not covered by the survey.
+Next, BLS projected how jobs in industries are expected to be distributed across detailed occupations, using 2016 employment data from the BLS Occupational Employment Statistics (OES) survey and information from other sources for sectors not covered by the survey.

 BLS then analyzed how the distribution is likely to change over the 2016–26 decade, studying trends in technology, changing skill requirements, and other factors.
 And because employment trends in most occupations are closely tied to trends in particular industries, BLS used this information to project employment by occupation, to 2026.